 Discover 1500 years of history at the spiritual home of Clan Donald.
-Explore our historic garden, romantic castle ruin and award-winning museum.
+Explore our magnificent garden, romantic castle ruin and award-winning museum.
 Enjoy family activities, stunning views, woodland walks, cafe, shop and regular events programme.

 The last ancestral home of the Macdonalds of Sleat, this magnificent highland estate in south Skye is now operated by the Clan Donald Lands Trust.
 Visitors can explore 40 acres of historic gardens and woodland walks around the romantic ruins of Armadale Castle, and enjoy stunning views across the Sound of Sleat to the mountains of Knoydart.

 The mild climate created by the Gulf Stream sea-current and the sheltered aspect make the gardens a floral paradise.
 The estate is also home to the award-winning Museum of the Isles where you can discover the history of the Highlands and Islands through the story of Clan Donald, Scotland’s largest and most powerful clan.
 There’s also a welcoming café in the converted Stables building, a lovely gift shop, and regular events and activities.

 The gardens and woodland is part of a wider 20,000-acre estate which offers fabulous walks for all levels of fitness, with views eastwards to Knoydart, or on the west of the peninsula across to the Cuillin mountain range.
 The estate is home to iconic wildlife species including red deer, golden eagles and sea eagles.